numcap/MTS-Spartans/README.md

-# This README was part of the Assignment
+# My 12th grade CS final project which earned me a 98.
+This README was part of the Assignment
 ---

 ## **MTS Spartans APP** README File